5-1 Volleyball Rotation

 Reading the Block

 Before every set, the setter should track the opponent's middle blocker.
+Watch the middle, not the ball.
 If the middle cheats toward Zone 4 (anticipating an outside set), a quick middle attack or back-row opposite hit exploits the gap.
 If the middle stays home, a well-placed outside set against a single block gives the hitter an advantage.

 The Setter Dump